Crawford92/DeliveryData/README.md

 - GPS Heatmap of pickup locations
 - Weather vs Pay metrics
 ### TIER 4
+- Whether or not to accept an order, given new data from offer and historical data from deliveries
 - How to make the most money